cooper/ferret/doc/Operators.md

 Tokenized as `OP_PROP`.

+Currently, the `OP_PROP` token always raises a tokenizer error.
+This is because properties, including the period (`.`) are tokenized as a single `PROPERTY`.

     $value = $object.someValue

 ### Assignment operator

     =

 Separates an assignable expression from its new value.
+At its left must be an assignable variable, property, or other type of lvalue.

 Tokenized as `OP_ASSIGN`.